 Skilled non-EU citizens can definitely find opportunities in European tech.
 Visa processes and regulations can be complex, but a talent shortage in areas such as data science, cybersecurity, and cloud computing creates fast-tracked pathways for qualified individuals.

-Most countries such as Germany, Netherlands, and Ireland have also implemented programs specifically to attract international tech talent.
+Most countries such as Germany, the Netherlands, and Ireland have also implemented programs specifically to attract international tech talent.
 Okay — let’s see which opportunities are out there for devs and IT workers in Europe.

 Data-Driven Developer Resume to Get Interviews →